 The most common symptoms of medulloblastoma are headaches and vomiting, or problems with balance and walking.

 Steps in diagnosing medulloblastoma tumors may include taking detailed pictures of the brain and spine with a CT and MRI scan.
 This is because the tumor can sometimes grow into the spine as well.
 When the scans confirm a tumor is present, doctors will remove as much of the tumor as possible with surgery.
-A lumbar puncture (a needle is inserted into the spine to draw fluid for testing) is also done to look for tumor cells in the spinal fluid.
-A pathologist, a specialist who examines the tumor tissue under the microscope, and genetically-defined methylation analysis determines the tumor’s type and level of risk.
+In most cases a lumbar puncture (a needle is inserted into the spine to draw fluid for testing) is also done to look for tumor cells in the spinal fluid.
+A pathologist - a specialist who examines the tumor tissue under the microscope - then determines the tumor’s type and level of risk.

 Treatment for medulloblastoma is based on the following: